We’d like to think everyone, regardless of where they live, should have access to a reliable electricity supply.

 Each SPS consists of a renewable energy supply such as solar panels, battery storage, an inverter and a backup generator, which supplies electricity to a single property.

-The system is sized to matched the power use of the property to ensure it is fit for purpose.
+The system is sized to match the power use of the property to ensure it is fit for purpose.

 52% of our overhead distribution network serves only 3% of our customers.
 Considering this, we can already see that providing regional and remote customers with off grid power systems can make a positive impact on our network resources and deliver improved power reliability.